Antony-Thornton/MS1---Gym-Website/README.md

 Social Media Links - The links should correctly navigate to the official pages.

-Other - There are no other functions on this page that need to be tested.
+Tables - The tables should all line up correctly in a 2x2 grid then drop to 1x4 below each other on small devices.

 ### Gallery Page